dot-ben-s/Waveguide_sim/README.md

 ##  Project Structure

 The project is modularized to separate the physics configuration from the numerical solver logic.
+Use Paraview to visualize the results.

 ```text